erovas/Device.js/README.md

 - aspectRatio

 Modified:
-- addressBarSize TO addressBar
+-addressBarSize TO addressBar
-- scrollBarWidth TO scrollBar
+-scrollBarWidth TO scrollBar

 You can find the Version 1.0.0 in 'old-version' folder in this repository.